safety

 Frequently asked about this story

 What is this story about?
-Dallas police say the city saw a significant reduction in calls for random gunfire during the Fourth of July holiday weekend compared with last year, a change the department credits to increased enforcement, officer visibility and ongoing public messaging.
+Dallas police reported a decrease in random gunfire calls over the Fourth of July weekend.
+The department credits increased enforcement and public messaging for the reduction.
+Calls for random…

 When was this published?
 This article was first published on July 6, 2026 by NBC 5 Dallas-Fort Worth (KXAS) and curated for The Trophy Club readers.